Lithium: benefits, dosage, contraindications

 Theoretically, taking lithium supplements with loop diuretics could increase lithium levels and adverse effects.

-Serotonin Reuptake Inhibitors: strong interaction
+Serotonin reuptake inhibitors: strong interaction

 Contraindications